tcklpl/ismr3dv/README.md

 * SCSS (SASS Compiler Implementation, I'm using Ruby Sass 3.7.4)
 * Python 3 (I'm using 3.8.10)
 * PIP3 (python3-pip, I'm using 20.0.2)

+## API Key
+If you desire to run the project fetching actual data you'll need an API key, this key is associated with your account at the [ISMR Query Tool](https://ismrquerytool.fct.unesp.br/is/) and you can request one [here](https://ismrquerytool.fct.unesp.br/is/ismrtool/registration/index.php).

+However, **you can still run the visualizer without this key**.
+If you don't have a key or just wants to see the visualizer, when prompted to insert a key just leave it empty and press `enter` (If you are not using the setup script just replace `UNESP_ISMR_API_KEY=<UNESPKEY>` with `UNESP_ISMR_API_KEY=` at the `.env`).

+If you decide to run the server without a key it will run in `showcase mode`, where all queries will return pre-fetched data stored on the server (at `server/src/example_data`).
+> You can force the `showcase mode` by changing the `FORCE_SHOWCASE_MODE` declaration to `true` at the `.env`.
+It defaults to `false` and is not asked to you when running the setup script because it's mostly used only during development to still have an API key configured and test the showcase mode.

 ## Script